Copper Vs. Copper Plated Steel

 Copper plating can look great to start with.
 Your product is nice & shiny, easy to keep clean.
 But what happens over time?

-Below: a comparison of a 7-year-old copper plated piece against a 50-year-old real copper bowl.
+Featured image at the top of the page: a comparison of a 7-year-old copper plated piece against a 50-year-old real copper bowl.

 Over time, plating begins to wear thin, either from cleaning, wear & tear or environmental factors.
 The thinning copper plate looks patchy & ugly as the underlying metal shows through.
 If exposed to humidity or moisture, that underlying metal can begin to rust, making the whole thing even more unsightly.